-PUMA's commitments include, but are not limited to, the right to an adequate standard of living, freedom of association, equality, a safe working environment free of discrimination or any type of forced or child-labor.
-Most importantly, PUMA has a zero-tolerance policy against violations of fundamental Human Rights.
+All human beings are born with the right to liberty and equality, and everyone is entitled to enjoy human, economic, social, environmental, and cultural rights.
+We are committed to respecting Human Rights and we put it at the core of all operations.
+Our commitments include, but are not limited to, the right to an adequate standard of living, freedom of association, equality, a safe working environment free of discrimination or any type of forced or child-labor.
+We have a zero-tolerance policy against violations of fundamental Human Rights.

 We aim to bring our business activities in line with the principles of sustainable development and respecting Human Rights.
-Our Code of Ethics expresses what we expect from our employees.
+Our Code of Ethics expresses the expectations we have of our employees.
 It is an important set of values that guides the way we conduct our day-to-day business.
 Our Human Rights Policy endorses internationally recognized Human Rights and standards.

-The standards that we set also contribute to providing the best work environment and opportunities for our employees.
-Over many years PUMA has gained recognition by receiving independent awards such as Global Top Employer, Leader in Diversity for Europe, Great Place to Work and World's Top (50) Female-Friendly companies.
+With this Guideline, we aim to provide our employees with concrete measures to ensure Human Rights at PUMA Entities such as corporate offices, owned stores, warehouses, owned factories, and distribution and logistics centers.
+The standards that we set also contribute to providing the best working environment and opportunities for our employees.
+Over many years PUMA has gained recognition through Global Top Employer, Leader in Diversity for Europe, Great Place to Work and World's Top (50) Female-Friendly companies.

-We will continue our existing efforts to ensure that Human Rights are upheld at PUMA.
+We will continue our existing efforts and consistently aim for improvements in Human Rights.